On subspace designs: Introduction

 Moreover, if

 we say that $\mathcal{U}$ is a \textbf{non-degenerate} $(s,A)_q$-subspace design. \end{definition}

-In the above mentioned applications, the authors did not use directly the strong subspace design they construct, but they use the intersection of such strong subspace designs with a fixed $\fq$-subspace, obtaining in this way a subspace design as in Definition \ref{def:subdesi}.
-Moreover, when $t=1$, $(s,A)_q$-subspace designs coincide with the notion of $(s,A)_q$-\emph{evasive subspace}, originally introduced in \cite{pudlak2004pseudorandom} by Pudl{\'a}k and R{\"o}dl.
+In the above mentioned applications, the authors did not use the strong subspace design they constructed directly, but they used the intersection of such strong subspace designs with a fixed $\fq$-subspace, obtaining in this way a subspace design as in Definition \ref{def:subdesi}.
+Moreover, when $t=1$, $(s,A)_q$-subspace designs coincide with the notion of $(s,A)_q$-\emph{evasive subspaces}, originally introduced in \cite{pudlak2004pseudorandom} by Pudl{\'a}k and R{\"o}dl.